 Tolerance to Valium develops rapidly, where more of the drug is required to achieve the same effect.
 When tolerance develops, users will often take more of the drug to feel high.
 This vicious cycle continues indefinitely, with users taking increasingly higher doses only to further build tolerance.

 If taken for more than 2-3 weeks, a user may become physically dependent on Valium.
-Physical dependence occurs when the body adapts to the drug and eventually requires it to function properly.
+Physical Valium dependency occurs when the body adapts to the drug and eventually requires it to function properly.
 Once dependent, a user will suffer withdrawal if Valium is not taken.

 Symptoms of withdrawal range from incredibly unpleasant to life-threatening.
 Some symptoms are listed below: